mobify/workshop--adaptivejs-components/README.md

 # Part 3: Customize the Card Component Style

-Now that we've customized out Card component's markup using component bodies, we're ready to move on to the next step: __customize the component style__.
+Now that we've customized our Card component's markup using component bodies, we're ready to move on to the next step: __customizing the component style__.

-By default, Stencil components come pre-baked with some very simple boilerplate CSS.
-These can be overridden at any time in two different ways:
+By default, Stencil components come pre-baked with some very simple boilerplate CSS that can be overridden at any time in two different ways:

 1. Override the Stencil configurable variables
 2. Create a Stencil Theme `SCSS` file

-We will go through how to do each of these in detail below.
+We'll go through how to do both in detail below.

 ## Customize Configurable Variables

-In your text editor open `/app/global/styles/_variables.scss`.
+In your text editor, open `/app/global/styles/_variables.scss`.

 At the bottom, add the following: